openssl/technical-policies/policies/coding-style.md

 can optionally strip the trailing whitespace; however, if applying a series of patches, this may make later patches in the series fail by changing their context lines.

+Avoid empty lines at the beginning or at the end of a file.

+Avoid multiple empty lines in a row.

+Have an empty line between variable declarations and subsequent statements.
+Do not mix variable declarations and statements.

 ## Chapter 4: Naming